HaakonWiland/Notes/Assembly/Assembly Basics.md

 - RAX and RDX always act as the **dividend**, where RDX is the 64 highest bits, and RAX the lower 64 bits.
 - We always have to prepare both these registers before we do a division.
 - We can use any register or memory address as **divisor.**
+- We can also specify if we only want do to 64bit / 64bit division, by explicitly defining the dividend: `div rax, rcx`

 Ex:
 ```